Treasury (Australia)

-The Department of the Treasury, also known as The Treasury, is the national treasury and financial department of the federal government of the Commonwealth of Australia.
+The Department of the Treasury, also known as the Treasury, is the national treasury and financial department of the federal government of Australia.
 The treasury is responsible for executing economic and fiscal policy, market regulation and the delivery of the federal budget with the department overseeing 16 agencies.
 The Treasury is one of only two departments that have existed continuously since Federation in 1901, the other being the Department of the Attorney-General.

 The most senior public servant in the Treasury is the department secretary, currently Jenny Wilkinson who was appointed in June 2025.
 Ministerial responsibility for the department lies with the Treasurer, currently Jim Chalmers who took office in the Albanese government in May 2022.
 Other ministers in the department are Clare O'Neil, who is the Minister for Housing, Minister for Homelessness and Minister for Cities; Anne Aly, who is the Minister for Small Business; and Daniel Mulino, the Assistant Treasurer and Minister for Financial Services.
 There is one assistant minister, Andrew Leigh, who is the Assistant Minister for Productivity, Competition, Charities and Treasury.